VOTE BY MAY 20 2025 8pm

 Affordability

 No matter your income you deserve access to water.
 The recent COVID-19 Pandemic showed us how important access to water was in our daily lives.
 While many members of the community have been able to rebound since the start of the pandemic, there are many whose lives have not been able to rebound as quickly and are still in need of assistance.
-I am committed to working with the TVWD Rate Advisory Committee at coming up with creative solutions to make sure those in need have access to water.
+I was proud to work with the Rate Advisory Committee and TVWD to create a low-income customer assistance program.

 Resiliency